Better-HPC/keystone-python-client/docs/requests.md

 Request/response logic is handled using the `httpx` library.
 API responses are returned as `httpx.Response` objects which encapsulate the response data and status code.
-Users are encouraged to familiarize themselves with the `httpx.Response` object and it's methods for parsing response data and related metadata.
+Users are encouraged to familiarize themselves with the `httpx` library and it's methods for parsing response data and related metadata.
 A simple example is provided below.